UBC-Solar/sunlite/README.md

 # Sunlite RPi gRPC Cellular Client

-This repository contains the **Raspberry Pi client** for Sunlite's cellular telemetry pipeline.
+This repository contains the **Raspberry Pi client** for Sunlink's cellular telemetry pipeline.

 The Pi reads 24-byte CAN frames from the TEL board via UART, converts them to protobuf messages, batches them, and streams them over gRPC to the `cellular_parser` on the bay computer.